Privacy policy

 • your reasons for changing membership level, which may include sensitive information related to health or parenthood; and

-• with the member's consent, events that may affect membership, such as criminal charges or evidence of bankruptcy.
+• with the member's consent, events that may affect your membership, course attendance or assessments, such as criminal charges, evidence of bankruptcy or other significant changes in financial or personal circumstances.

 We also collect information about members from other sources where a member has consented to this collection or would reasonably expect the AICD to make such collection.
 Examples of personal information collected from other sources include workplace references and information from publicly available sources.
 AICD uses this information to verify membership information.